pviscone/cmgrdf-cli/README.md

 - The list of steps of the MCC
 - The list of steps of the Flow
 - The RDataFrame logging
-- For each process a table with all the cuts with the yields, relative efficiencies and cumulative efficiencies
+- For each process/era/region a table with all the cuts with the yields, relative efficiencies and cumulative efficiencies

 ---
 In the outfolder, the CLI will save:
-- The CMGRDF output (index.php to visualize plots on webeos, pdf and png plots, txt with yields for each plot, hist saved in root file)
+- The CMGRDF output (index.php to visualize plots on webeos, pdf and png plots, txt with yields for each plot, hist saved in root file) for each region
-- a cards folder with Combine datacards for each plot and root input files (if runned with `--datacards`)
+- a cards folder (if requested) with Combine datacards for each plot and root input files (if runned with `--datacards`)
+- a snapshot folder (if requested)
+- a table folder with all the yields saved
 - A log folder that contains:
-    - `cache` folder that contains the cache of the analysis (for rerunning it faster) (enabled by default)
+    - cache folder that contains the cache of the analysis (for rerunning it faster) (enabled by default)
     - `report.txt` A file that contains the terminal output of the CLI
     - `cmgrdf_commit.txt` A file that contains the commit hash of the CMGRDF used to runned the analysis and (if in a dirty state), the git diff
     - All the files needed to rerun the analysis (not all the files in the repo, just the one you need)